newpetstore/product-pet/README.md

 # Pet Bounded Context

-This is the microsservice for Pet, a part of Product Management.
+This is the microservice for Pet, a part of Product Management.

 > [Java Pet Store](https://www.oracle.com/technetwork/articles/javaee/petstore-137013.html)